aigamstat/aigamstat.github.io/about_us.md

 The officers of this Interest Group shall consist of the Chair, Chair-elect, Program Chair, Program Chair-elect, and the Secretary.
 Terms of all the officers shall be one year except for the Secretary which shall be two years.

 The Chair is responsible for the Interest Group Annual Business meeting at JSM.
 The Program Chair is responsible for the Interest Group program at the JSM meeting.
-The Secretary is responsible for taking minutes at the Interest Group Annual Business meeting and maintaining a roster of the Interest Group’s members.
+The Secretary is responsible for taking minutes at the Interest Group Annual Business meeting and maintaining a roster of the Interest Group's members.

 No officer shall be eligible for immediate re-election to the same office except the Secretary.
 The Chair-elect and the Program Chair-elect shall automatically succeed the Chair and Program Chair, respectively, at the annual change of officers, which shall occur on January 1.